Kyoikuto: Appearance

 The front entrance is flanked by two relief.
 The relief on the left depicts the teachers protecting the students while during the typhoon disaster.
 The relief on the right depicts the Japanese emperor declaring something in a ceremony.

 The most notable feature of the tower is the three kanji words "教育塔" displayed vertically, and can be seen from a distance.
 The finial (tip) of the tower is known as a sōrin, a typical feature of pagoda in Japan, revealing its religious origin.

 Education Festival

-The first Education Festival is held on October 30, 1936, the same day as the date of the completion of the tower and the Imperial Rescript on Education was issued.
+The first Education Festival was held on October 30, 1936, the day of the tower's completion, and the Imperial Rescript on Education was issued.
 Since then, the festival is held on October 30 every year.
-The ritual was originally held in Shinto or Buddhist style, but the religious elements are removed when Japanese Teachers Association took over the maintenance and management of the tower and sponsorship of the Education Festival, from the now dissolved Imperial Education Council.
+The ritual was originally held in Shinto or Buddhist style, but the religious elements were removed when Japanese Teachers' Association took over the maintenance and management of the tower and sponsorship of the Education Festival, from the now dissolved Imperial Education Council.